sjentsch/lsjDocs/Ch11/Ch11_tTest_04.rst

 and the Welch test have different strengths and weaknesses.
 If the two populations really do have equal variances, then the Student test is slightly more powerful (lower Type II error rate) than the Welch test.
-However, if they *don’t* have the same variances, then the assumptions of the Student test are violated and you may not be able to trust it;
+However, if they *do not* have the same variances, then the assumptions of the Student test are violated and you may not be able to trust it;
 you might end up with a higher Type I error rate.
-So it’s a trade off.
+So it is a trade off.
 However, in real life I tend to prefer the Welch test, because almost no-one *actually* believes that the population variances are identical.